Notifiable and not notifiable claims - Medicare Compensation Recovery 011-15020000

 Notifiable claims

-Claims are notifiable if they do include or could possibly include recoverable medical services for the deceased injured person.
+Claims are notifiable if they include or could possibly include recoverable benefits or subsidies for the deceased injured person.
 This also applies if a family member is making or continuing the claim on behalf of the deceased person.

 A claim may be lodged under both workers' compensation and common law for personal injuries sustained by either the deceased or their family members.
 These claims are notifiable.